romeerez/orchid-orm/packages/docs/src/guide/columns-overview.md

 ## Column types

-Each column type has a specific database type, input type and output type.
+Each column type has a specific database type, input type, and output type.

-In most cases input and output is the same, but in some cases may differ.
+In most cases, input and output are the same, but in some cases may differ.

 For example, `timestamp` will be returned as a string by default (this may be overridden), but when creating or updating it may accept `string` or `Date`.